 - Take TAFINLAR 2 times a day, about 12 hours apart.

 - Take TAFINLAR at least 1 hour before or 2 hours after a meal.

 - Do not open, crush, or break TAFINLAR capsules.

-- If you miss a dose, take it as soon as you remember.
-If it is within 6 hours of your next scheduled dose, just take your next dose at your regular time.
+- If you miss a dose of TAFINLAR, take it as soon as you remember.
+But, if it is within 6 hours of your next scheduled dose, just take your next dose at your regular time.
 Do not make up for the missed dose.
-If you take too much TAFINLAR, call your healthcare provider or go to the nearest hospital emergency room right away.

 What are the possible side effects of TAFINLAR?

 - See “What is the most important information I should know about TAFINLAR?”

 - TAFINLAR, when taken with trametinib, can cause serious bleeding problems, especially in your brain or stomach, and can lead to death.
 Call your healthcare provider and get medical help right away if you have any signs of bleeding, including: